lonkaars/crepe/contributing.md

   class Cars {};
   ```
   </td></tr></table></details>
-- Source files contain the following types of comments:
+- Source files (.cpp, .hpp) contain the following types of comments:
   - What is the code supposed to do (optional)
   - Implementation details (if applicable)
-- Header files contain the following types of comments:
+- Header files (.h) contain the following types of comments:
   - Usage documentation (required)
   - Implementation details (if they affect the header)
   - Design/data structure decisions (if applicable)